Abdulsaheb1/project18/README.md

 # ✨  Musical ✨

-This is a web based application developed for health related based website in india
+This is a web based application developed for musical related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based musical application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** -https://witty-mushroom-0de4cb000.2.azurestaticapps.net/